How to Make a Homemade Cigar Humidor

 3. Installation of a Humidification System

-The heart of any humidor is the humidification system that maintains the humidity level between 65% and 75%.
+The heart of any humidor is the humidification system, which maintains humidity levels between 65% and 75%.
 There are several options for adding a humidifier to your humidor:

-- Passive humidifiers : These systems work with sponges or humidification bags filled with distilled water or glycol solution.
-Simply place these elements in the cellar to regulate humidity.
+- Passive humidifiers : These systems use sponges or humidification bags filled with distilled water or glycol solution.
+Simply place these items in the cellar to regulate humidity.

 - Active humidifiers : Electric active systems allow for more precise humidity control, although they are more expensive.
 These devices add or remove humidity as needed.

-You will also need to invest in a hygrometer , a small instrument that measures the humidity level inside your cellar.
+You'll also need to invest in a hygrometer , a small instrument that measures the humidity inside your cellar.
 Analog or digital hygrometers are recommended for regularly monitoring humidity.

 4. Seal and Test the Cellar

-Once you have finished the interior with cedar and installed the humidification system, it is important to test the cellar for leaks.
+Once you've finished the interior with cedar and installed the humidification system, it's important to test the cellar for leaks.

 - Checking for leaks : Close the cellar and check for air leaks.
 A simple method is to use a sheet of paper.
-If the sheet does not slide easily once the cellar is closed, it means that it is properly sealed.
+If the paper doesn't slide easily once the cellar is closed, it means it's properly sealed.

 5. Storing Cigars